Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 1. **Test Definitions**: In line with best practices for software development, Jac modules can contain test definitions.
 These tests provide an automated way to validate the behavior of architypes, abilities, and other components within a module.
 They form a key part of the development cycle, enabling continuous validation and refactoring of code with confidence.
 Test definitions can be structured in a variety of ways, including unit tests for individual components, integration tests to verify interoperability, and end-to-end tests to validate system-wide behavior.

 #### Minimal Code Example

+The following code example shows all elements that form a Jac module.

 ```jac
 """